 So when I hear CrossFit, that’s what I think about.
 Not the beautiful looking finished product.
-But the beautifully broken men and women desperately looking for a place to fit in.
+I think about the beautifully broken men and women desperately looking for a place to fit in.

 No judgement.
 Just a group of broken people.
 Trying to better themselves together.